Double Taxation Agreement (DTA)

 Allocation of Taxing Rights: A DTA specifies the rules for allocating taxing rights between the two countries involved.
 It typically determines which country has the primary right to tax specific types of income, such as dividends, interest, royalties, and capital gains.

 Avoidance of Double Taxation: The primary objective of a DTA is to prevent or alleviate the burden of double taxation on taxpayers.
-This is achieved through mechanisms such as tax credits, exemptions, or deductions, which ensure that income taxed in one country is not taxed again in the other country.
+This is achieved through mechanisms such as tax credits, exemptions, or deductions, ensuring that income taxed in one country is not taxed again in another.

 Prevention of Tax Evasion and Avoidance: DTAs include provisions to prevent tax evasion and avoidance schemes that exploit differences in tax laws between countries.
 These provisions may include measures such as the exchange of information, mutual assistance in tax matters, and anti-abuse clauses.